kimtore/pms/README.md

 ## Contributing

-There are many bugs and much of expected functionality is missing.
-You're welcome to contribute code, just send a merge request on Github.
+There are probably many bugs, and much expected functionality is missing.
+You're welcome to report any bugs or feature requests by using the Github issue tracker.
+Code contributions are more than welcome, please submit a merge request on Github.

-IRC channel `#pms` on Freenode for open discussion.
+For general discussion about the project, or to contact the project devs, you can use the IRC channel `#pms` on Freenode.

+This project adheres to the [Contributor Covenant Code of Conduct][code_of_conduct.md].
+By participating, you are expected to uphold this code.

 ## Authors